 - Parent Partnerships: Allow the student’s parents to provide feedback during the creation of the chart.
 Plan and collaborate about ways the chart will be reinforced both in the school and home setting.

 - Candid Conversations: Throughout the day and at the close of the day, engage in dialogue with the student about their progress.
 Decide together about whether or not stars (or whatever it may be) were earned.
 Let the student complete the chart each day to promote ownership.

 - Earn it Back: Give the student a chance to turn things around.
 You don’t want the whole day to be shot because of an off morning.
 Allow them to earn back stars when they display a solid effort to improve.

 - Meaningful Incentives: Always let the student weigh in on the incentive for motivational purposes.
 Perhaps suggest things that strengthen the teacher-student or parent-child bond, such as lunch with the teacher or a trip to the fro-yo parlor with Mom and Dad.

 - Celebrate w/ Peers: No matter how discrete you try to be, classmates will know that a student has their own personal chart.
 So, use it to your advantage.
 Enlist peers to help celebrate the student’s success at times.
-My students with charts typically loved getting a shout-out or applause from friends for a job well-done.

 - Let it Go: Is the student regularly meeting the goal?
 AWESOME!
 It’s time to let it gooo, let it goooooo!
-Put the child back on the whole-class system already in place.

 Like these?
 Have any more suggestions?
 Let me know!